leereilly/games/README.md

 ## FPS

 * [AssaultCube](https://github.com/assaultcube/AC) - Total conversion of Wouter van Oortmerssen's FPS called Cube.
+* [Doom the Roguelike](https://github.com/ChaosForge/doomrl) - DRL (D**m, the Roguelike) is a fast and furious coffee-break Roguelike game, that is heavily inspired by the popular FPS game Doom by ID Software.
 * [Freedoom](https://github.com/freedoom/freedoom) - Free software FPS based on the classic Doom engine.
 * [GlPortal](https://github.com/GlPortal/glPortal) - A modern 3D game and engine with portals written in C++.
+* [Hexen II: Hammer of Thyrion](https://github.com/svn2github/uhexen2) - Hammer of Thyrion (uHexen2) is a cross-platform port of Raven Software's Hexen II source.
 * [ioquake3](https://github.com/ioquake/ioq3) - The free software FPS engine that can be used to play Quake 3, or make your own game.
 * [LWJake2](https://github.com/flibitijibibo/LWJake2) - LWJGL port of Quake 2.
 * [ET Legacy](https://github.com/etlegacy/etlegacy) - A second breath of life for Wolfenstein: Enemy Territory.